Umm-Al-Qura calendar

 • Sane and of sound mind

-• In possession of wealth that meets or exceeds the equivalent value of 52.5 tolas of silver
+• In possession of wealth that exceeds your needs and the needs of your family

 (Tirmidhi, Ibn Majah)